alexander-koch/golem/README.md

 Lambdas (Concept idea, not implemented):
-Lambda keyword followed by a parameter list, big arrow and expression
+Lambda keyword followed by a parameter list, big arrow and expression.
+Lambdas should fit in one line, if bigger needed, use a function instead.

 	func main(argc: int) -> void {
 		return lambda(x) => x + 2